Skip to main content

 • replayability

-The game offers significant replayability through its customizable team-building options and the ability to experiment with different class combinations.
-Players can enjoy multiple playthroughs of the short campaign, enhanced by mod support and ongoing content updates from the developers.
-Overall, it is highly recommended for fans of CRPGs and tabletop roleplay due to its engaging mechanics and replay value.
+The game offers significant replayability through its customizable team-building options and mod support, allowing players to experiment with different class combinations and strategies.
+The short campaign can be replayed with various custom parties, and ongoing updates from the developers promise to enhance the experience further.
+Overall, it is highly recommended for fans of CRPGs and tabletop roleplay due to its engaging content and replay value.

 • “The customization options and mod support make for lots of replayability.”